-12. Generally, a taxable person is required to account for output tax on goods or services given as employee benefits because it is regarded as for business purpose.
+- 13. Generally, a taxable person is required to account for output tax on goods or services given as employee benefits because it is regarded as for business purpose.
+In some cases, output tax must be accounted for on the provision of goods to the employee, even if no consideration is charged.
+Such situations arise when business goods are given free to the employees or the goods are allowed to be temporarily used free of charge for their private purposes.
+Deemed supply where goods are given free as gifts to or for temporary private use by employees - 14.
 In the case of services, there is no liability to account for output tax for any services provided free to employees because it is not regarded as a supply.
-However, services provided free to a connected person and the connected person is not entitled for a credit is a supply of services.
+However, any service provided free to a connected person is a supply of services.
 Please refer to paragraph 6 of the First Schedule of the Act.